-Chan was a stuntman in the Bruce Lee classic Enter the Dragon (1973)… Chan is also the star of the television cartoon for kids, Jackie Chan Adventures.
+Jackie Chan was a stuntman for the Bruce Lee classic Enter the Dragon (1973)?
+Jackie Chan was also the star of the television cartoon for kids, Jackie Chan Adventures (2000-05).

 Copyright 1998-2017 by Who2?, LLC.
 All rights reserved.